Join BloonsUp News and get your FREE balloon arch tutorial, extra tips, discounts & more!

 Thank you

-The following points apply to both air filled and helium filled balloons.
-In general, helium filled balloons are affected more, because helium is very susceptible to changes in air pressure or temperature.
+The answers apply to both air filled and helium filled balloons.
+In general though, helium filled balloons are affected more, because helium is very susceptible to changes in air pressure and temperature.

 Temperature: